hwmcc/hwmcc.github.io/2025/index.md

 ### Certificates

-In the word-level tracks (1 and 2) producing **BTOR2 counterexample (sat) will be mandatory**.
+In the word-level tracks (1 and 2) producing **BTOR2 counterexamples will be mandatory**.
 The BTOR2 counterexamples will be checked with [BtorSim](https://github.com/Boolector/btor2tools/tree/master/src/btorsim).
-As in HWMCC'24, **bit-level safety certificates will be mandatory**.
+As in HWMCC'24, for the **bit-level track, both counterexamples and safety certificates are mandatory**.
-The bit-level certificates will be checked with [Certifaiger](https://github.com/Froleyks/certifaiger) and counterexamples with [aigsim](https://github.com/arminbiere/aiger).
+The certificates will be checked with [Certifaiger](https://github.com/Froleyks/certifaiger) and counterexamples with [aigsim](https://github.com/arminbiere/aiger).

-As in previous years, the word-level track was based on the BTOR2 format, which is described in
-[BTOR2 CAV'18 paper](https://link.springer.com/content/pdf/10.1007%2F978-3-319-96145-3_32.pdf).
+As in previous years, the word-level track uses the BTOR2 format described in [BTOR2 CAV'18 paper](https://link.springer.com/content/pdf/10.1007%2F978-3-319-96145-3_32.pdf).
 The [Btor2Tools](https://github.com/hwmcc/btor2tools/)
 tool suite provides a generic parser